myminseok/vmware-docs/tanzu-observability-wavefront-tips.md

-This tips are from the field experiences applying Wavefront on customer project. it is intended to help implementing Dashboard but not something guaranteed or supported from VMware. the wavefront document can be found [here](https://docs.wavefront.com/query_language_reference.html)
+This tips are from the field experiences applying Wavefront on customer project. it is intended to help implementing Dashboard but not something guaranteed or supported from VMware. you can refer to the [Wavefront documentation](https://docs.wavefront.com/query_language_reference.html) for detailed information on Wavefront Query Language(WQL)

 # General Consideration for WQL
 - It is easier to debug if compose smaller unit of WQL for better visibility when debugging by change the chart type to `table`
 - for any charts to show current status such as Active/Inactive charts, it is magic number to use the last 2 mins metrics for stable dashboard alerting ( minimizing flip-flop in the event), considering the Wavefront-proxy agent reports to Wavefront every 30 seconds. use `at` function to use the latest timeseries data.
 - for alert, use the same WQL from the chart.

-# `cluster_name` variable for chart filter
+#  Variables for chart filter
+variables is a filter to be used to in the WQL. you can define as many as you can. such as cluster list , namespace list, pod list, etc.
+### `cluster_name`
-this variable is to list up cluster name available. following Query is provided by wavefront sample dashboard, and will be used in the following chart.
+this variable lists up clusters available.
+Following Query is from Wavefront sample dashboard, and will be used in the following chart.
 - variable Name: cluster_name
 - variable type: Dynamic
 - Field: Point Tag
 - Point Tag Key: cluster
 - Query: collect(max(ts("kubernetes.cluster.cpu.limit"), cluster), taggify(1, cluster, "*"))

 # Active Nodes chart
 ### Original Active Node chart